 Ingrid Junker, OTR/L, CWCE graduated from the University of British Columbia in Occupational Therapy in 1993.
 She has had several years of experience working with people with chronic pain and also industrial rehabilitation.
 She is certified in the Matheson System of Functional Capacity Evaluation and has trained at the Masters Level in this area of assessment.
 She is also trained in the Matheson System of Ergonomic Evaluation.
 She joined the Northwest Return to Work team in 2010.

-Julia Lim received her bachelor of science in English at the University of California, Riverside in 2012, before spending a year with a nonprofit organization called City Year, educating/mentoring youth in the Greater Los Angeles, where she grew up.
+Julia Lim received her bachelor of arts in English at the University of California, Riverside in 2012, before spending a year with a nonprofit organization called City Year, educating/mentoring youth in the Greater Los Angeles, where she grew up.
 She realized her compassion and empathy would the leading factor in her professional life, and proceeded to graduate from Stanbridge University where she received her associates degree in occupational science.
 Since then, most of her time was spent in mental health and geriatrics until she relocated to Washington and began working in industrial rehab early 2018.

 Yousif is a physical therapist assistant who graduated from the River Valley Community College in Claremont, N.H., in June 2011.
 Yousif began his career working in a skilled nursing facility and then an inpatient rehabilitation setting at Swedish Covenant Hospital in Chicago, Ill.
 Yousif moved back to Seattle with his wife and cat to be closer to family and soon after began working at Northwest Return to Work.
 Yousif has a passion for helping others to recuperate from injuries in order to improve their quality of life and return to work.
 Yousif in his free time enjoys riding his bike, listening to music and spending time with family.